-- All project participants must agree to terms that restrict access to the R&D data and other Intellectual Property (IP) to the nominated team members. - Any additional team members must be approved by DIN and DSI and must agree to any and all terms contained in the primary contract between the parties. - Intellectual Property (IP) and manufacturing or production must remain in Australia unless otherwise agreed. - All participants must assign or have assigned IP to the Institution either by virtue of employment contracts or by separate agreements. - Participants must gain a minimum of Entry Level Membership through the Defence Industry Security Program (DISP) within twelve months of the commencement of the project. - Participants must keep their involvement in the Initiative confidential unless advised otherwise.
+- All project participants must agree to terms that restrict access to the R&D data and other Intellectual Property (IP) to the nominated team members and must use air-gap computers, excluded from networks and the internet, to conduct the project work. - Any additional team members must be approved by DIN and DSI and must agree to any and all terms contained in the primary contract between the parties. - Intellectual Property (IP) and manufacturing or production must remain in Australia unless otherwise agreed. - All participants must assign or have assigned IP to the Institution either by virtue of employment contracts or by separate agreements. - Participants must gain a minimum of Entry Level Membership through the Defence Industry Security Program (DISP) within twelve months of the commencement of the project. - Participants must keep their involvement in the Initiative confidential unless advised otherwise.
 In line with Defence guidelines, the identities of successful teams may not be made public.
 Any announcements of successes will be only general.